yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-collections-vectorviewiterator-class.md

 ### <a name="parameters"></a>Parametry

-*n*<br/>
+*N*<br/>
-Przesunięcie liczby całkowitej.
+Przemieszczenie całkowite.

 ### <a name="return-value"></a>Wartość zwracana

-Zaktualizowano VectorViewIterator.
+Zaktualizowany VectorViewiterator.

-## <a name="operator-plus"></a>  VectorViewIterator::operator + — Operator
+## <a name="vectorviewiteratoroperator-operator"></a><a name="operator-plus"></a>VectorViewIterator::operator+ Operator

-Zwraca VectorViewIterator, która odwołuje się do elementu w określonym przemieszczenia VectorViewIterator określony.
+Zwraca vectorViewIterator, który odwołuje się do elementu w określonym przemieszczenia z określonego VectorViewIterator.

 ### <a name="syntax"></a>Składnia